mike-yuhang-wu/mike-yuhang-wu.github.io/projects/space-shooter.md

 ```

-In brief, all this main function did is calling appropriate functions sequencially to:
+In brief, all this main function did is calling appropriate functions sequentially to:
 1. Prepare all images, including images of the jet that player control, and the jet that player shoot.
 2. Initial attribute those jets have, such as their initial velocity.
 3. Draw a background image featuring space.
 Save it for later use.